 The teens received payment for five weeks to work in one of four capacities: in the UMB CURE Scholars Program (CURE), in the UMB Community Engagement Center (CEC), in administrative roles as part of Hire One, and in the Summer Bioscience Internship Program (SBIP).

-In SBIP, which has been operating since 2008, Brian Sturdivant, MSW, director, Strategic Initiatives and Community Partnerships; and Allison Robinson, program manager, Family & Community Medicine in the University of Maryland School of Medicine (UMSOM), go beyond arranging scientific placements.
+In SBIP, which has been operating since 2008, Brian Sturdivant, MSW, director, Strategic Initiatives and Community Partnerships; and Allison Robinson, MPH, program manager, Family & Community Medicine in the University of Maryland School of Medicine (UMSOM), go beyond arranging scientific placements.
 They try to give participants a taste of what UMB does in all its facilities.
 A three-day orientation, coordinated by Janeé Franklin, second year social work student, involved visiting UMSOM and the University of Maryland School of Pharmacy (UMSOP) as well as the University of Maryland Medical Center (UMMC).

 Some of the SBIP youth worked in the R Adams Cowley Shock Trauma Center in a partnership between UMB and UMMC.
 Students worked on the Stop the Bleed campaign, which teaches ways to apply tourniquets to stop bleeding after cuts or wounds.